harshit-8723/krishi-mitra/README.md

 # 2. Install the remaining packages with pip from the requirements file
 pip install -r requirements.txt

+#3.
+Create a folder named as uploads in the backend root directory
+mkdir uploads
 ```

 3. Set Up Environment Variables